LavaGang/MelonLoader/README.md

 ### LOAD MODES:

-- The Load Mode launch options are a way to dictate how you want Mods or Plugins to Load.
+- Load Mode launch options are a way to dictate how you want Mods or Plugins to Load.

 | Value | Action |
 | - | - |